How to Make Rope from String: 7 Simple Steps

 Before You Start: Preparations

 Making rope from strings is surprisingly easy and can be done using items found around the house.
 Before you start, you will need to gather all the necessary materials and tools.
-You will need the following:

 The 7 Simple Steps on How to Make Rope from String